A no-stone-left-unturned guide to everything you’ve ever wanted to know about creating and using autoresponder email sequences

 The emails are the pre-sell to warm up subscribers.
 Link to a landing page or a product review to make the actual sale.

-IX.
+VIII.
 Now you know how to write an email sequence

 Right, that’s it, your detailed guide to autoresponder email sequences.
 Phew!